Tukenbayev/prototype-purchase-plan/README.md

     create user 'developer' with password '123456'
     grant all privileges to db

-File Uploads: in application-dev.yml change path to desired one
+File Uploads: in application-dev.yml or application-prod.yml change path to desired one

     file:
         upload-dir: /home/khamit/uploads